 Comparison sites are a good way of comparing loan rates.
 Some comparison sites let you search for a loan using a soft credit search that does not affect your credit rating so you can see which loans you are likely to be accepted for and at what interest rate.
 Some lenders will also let you do a quotation search so you can see if you will be accepted and at what rate without a credit search being recorded.

-Some of the lowest interest rates for loans are offered by banks to their current account customers so it may be worth seeing what your bank will offer you as well as shopping around.
+Some banks offer their current account customers low-interest loans so it's owrth seeing what your bank will offer you as well as shopping around.

 Early repayment penalties

 When you take out a new loan there’s a 14-day cooling-off period during which you can cancel and repay the loan without penalty.

 Once you’ve started paying back a loan you may decide you want to pay it off early.
 You could make overpayments or pay off the whole loan with a lump sum.

 If you took out a personal loan before 1 February 2011 your lender may charge you a penalty of one or two months interest or more if you pay it off early.